Mineral oil: Toxicology

-The World Health Organization classifies minimally treated mineral oils as carcinogens group 1 known to be carcinogenic to humans; Highly refined oils are classified group 3 as not suspected to be carcinogenic, from known available information sufficient to classify them as harmless.
+The World Health Organization classifies minimally treated mineral oils as carcinogens group 1 known to be carcinogenic to humans; Highly refined oils are classified group 3 as not classifiable as carcinogenic, due to a lack of sufficient evidence.

 The UK Food Standards Agency (FSA) carried out a risk assessment on the migration of components from printing inks used on carton-board packaging—including mineral oils—into food in 2011, based on the findings of a survey conducted in the same year.
 The FSA did not identify any specific food safety concerns due to inks.

 People can be exposed to mineral oil mist in the workplace through inhalation, skin contact, or eye contact.
 In the United States, the Occupational Safety and Health Administration has set the legal limit for mineral oil mist exposure in the workplace as 5 mg/m3 over an 8-hour workday, the National Institute for Occupational Safety and Health has set a recommended exposure limit of 5 mg/m3 over an 8-hour workday, with a previous limit of 10 mg/m3 for short-term exposure rescinded according to the 2019 Guide to Occupational Exposure Values compiled by the ACGIH.
 Levels of 2500 mg/m3 and higher are indicated as immediately dangerous to life and health.
 However, current toxicological data does not contain any evidence of irreversible health effects due to short-term exposure at any level; the current value of 2500 mg/m3 is indicated as being arbitrary.